k10sj02/eurobarometer-survey/README.md

 ## Key Findings

-- **Political interest** is the strongest and most consistent predictor of voting intention across all countries
+- **Political interest** is the strongest and most consistent predictor of voting intention across all three countries
 - **Media use** is positively associated with participation, though its magnitude varies by country
 - **Income** shows a small and inconsistent relationship with voting intention, with limited explanatory power once political engagement is accounted for
 - Time trends are modest and inconsistent across countries